William H. Hunt: Early life

 Hunt was born on June 12, 1823, in Charleston, South Carolina, He was the youngest of five sons born to Louisa (née Gaillard) Hunt (1786–1850), sister of U.S. Senator John Gaillard, and Thomas Hunt (1780–1830), who had been born in Nassau, Bahamas where his grandfather Robert Hunt held the position of Governor-General of the Bahamas for many years.
 His father was a member of the Louisiana State Legislature, a prominent lawyer, and a successful planter.
 Among his siblings was Theodore Gaillard Hunt, a U.S. Representative from Louisiana, Randell Hunt, a Louisiana State Senator, Dr. Thomas Hunt Jr., a founder of the Medical College of Louisiana and president of the University of Louisiana (now Tulane University).

-He attended Yale University and Yale Law School, then read law with Theodore Hunt and Randell Hunt in New Orleans, Louisiana.
+He attended Yale University and Yale Law School, then read law with Theodore Hunt and Randell Hunt in New Orleans.

 Career

 He entered private practice in New Orleans from 1844 to 1878.
 He served as a colonel in the Confederate States Army in 1862.
 He was an acting professor of civil law for the University of Louisiana (now Tulane University) in 1866.
-He was Attorney General of Louisiana from 1876 to 1877.
+He was Attorney General of Louisiana in 1876.